pantheon-quicksilver/cloudflare-cache/README.md

 ## Setup ##

-- Copy `cloudflare_cache.json` to `files/private` of the *live* environment after updating it with your cloudflare info.
+- Copy `cloudflare-cache.json` to `files/private` of the *live* environment after updating it with your cloudflare info.
  - API key can be found in the `My Settings` page on the Cloudflare site.
  - I couldn't find zone id in the UI.
 I viewed page source on the overview page and found it printed in JavaScript.
-- Add the example `cloudflare_cache.php` script to the `private/scripts` directory of your code repository.
+- Add the example `cloudflare-cache.php` script to the `private/scripts` directory of your code repository.
 - Add a Quicksilver operation to your `pantheon.yml` to fire the script after a deploy.
 - Deploy through to the live environment and clear the cache!